-Whenever a student between the ages of 6 through 21 does not enroll in school, he/she becomes known as an out-of-school youth.
+Whenever a student between the ages of 6 through 21 does not enroll in school, during the regular school year, he/she becomes known as an out-of-school youth.
 The student should be identified and enrolled in the COEstar system annually using the appropriate identification code: Refer to the Grades Code Table.